mrchonky/tweeter-sticky-notes/README.md

 5. Select the extracted folder from step 1

 <br>
-It should work on Android too if you use the twitter PWA.
+It should work on Android too if you use twitter web.